Azure/AzureStack-QuickStart-Templates/101-vm-linux-docker-registry/README.md

 To allow anonymous access to the registry, update the `docker run` command executed by the [CSE script](script.sh) **before** you start the [storage configuration](#storage-configuration) step.

-Deleting the lines that set container variables REGISTRY_AUTH, REGISTRY_AUTH_HTPASSWD_PATH AND REGISTRY_AUTH_HTPASSWD_REALM will disable basic authentication.
+Deleting the lines that set variables REGISTRY_AUTH, REGISTRY_AUTH_HTPASSWD_PATH AND REGISTRY_AUTH_HTPASSWD_REALM will disable basic authentication.

 ### Storage configuration